una/ATXSass/_talks/2014-09-18-sass-tooling.md

 ---
 layout: talk
 date: 2014-08-19 19:00:00
-title: "Sass: An Overview"
+title: "Sass Tooling"
 speakers:
+  - Flip Stewart
-  - Elyse Holladay
+  - Eddie Machado
 30-min-speaker:
   - Flip Stewart
 10-min-speaker:
   - Eddie Machado
 link: "https://nvite.com/ATXSass/d16"
 categories:
+  - tooling
+  - sass
+  - chrome
-  - intro
+  - linting
 summary: The ATXSass Meetup is back for September!
 This month we've got a great lineup of speakers, so get ready to get Sassy.
+thumbnail-image: eddie-talk.jpg
 ---

 The ATXSass Meetup is back for September!
 This month we've got a great lineup of speakers, so get ready to get Sassy.